About us

 We lead the development of industry qualifications, set industry standards and quality assure training provision against these industry standards.
 Where appropriate, we set and help with capstone assessments at the end of a qualification.
 Industry standards will be consistently applied across the country, and across all modes of learning, whether on the job (such as apprenticeships), on campus or online.

-We also endorse vocational education programmes prior to them being approved by NZQA.
+We also endorse vocational education programmes prior to them being approved by the New Zealand Qualification Authority.

 Who we work with